BEGINNER’S INTRODUCTION

 With Black surrounded, White can play and capture all the Black stones.

-The triangled position does not need to be filled in to surround the Black group (similar points are also in diagrams A, B and C) Connection is along the lines and not across the diagonals.
+The triangled position does not need to be filled in to surround the Black stones (similar points are also in diagrams A, B and C) Connection is along the lines and not across the diagonals.

-However, in diagram D, although Black is surrounded on the outside, (cannot connect to other Black stones) White would have to fill both of the empty points on the inside to kill the Black group.
+However, in diagram D, although Black is surrounded on the outside, (cannot connect to other Black stones) White would have to fill both of the empty points on the inside to kill the Black stones.
 White cannot play in either of them because at that moment in the game White would be committing suicide without capturing anything.

 Some explanations not of immediate importance: